December 19, 2016 – January 20, 2017

 - Select the term you wish to view.

-Refunds for textbooks are made during the first week the class meets if you have dropped the class and have a Campus Store receipt showing purchase.
+Refunds for textbooks are made during the first week the class meets if you have dropped the class and purchased from the Campus Store.
 No refunds will be given for textbooks after this time.
-Dates to sell used textbooks for cash in the Campus Store, can be found online at http://www.lynchburg.edu/student-life/campus-store/ or on your myLC or Store textbook sales receipt.
+Dates to sell used textbooks for cash in the Campus Store, are during end of semester exams or the first 2 days of spring semester.
+An online site will to sell used books will be available on the Campus Store homepage www.lynchburg.edu/student-life/campus-store.
 You do not have to purchase books from the Campus Store to sell them used.
 All used books purchased from any source will be purchased if needed.

 Want to charge on campus?
 Open a charge or declining balance account online.
 The College Account may be used on campus at the following locations: Campus Store, campus post office, Westover Room, the dining hall, Domino’s, and Brewed Awakenings in Elliot & Rosel Schewel Hall.
 Hours for each of these locations may vary during the J Term session.
 Your LC college ID is required to purchase on account.
 You do not need to open an account to purchase textbooks at myLC; however, you are restricted to online purchase for textbooks if an account is not open.